 THESE DIGITAL MAPS ARE NOW AVAILABLE IN DISCOUNTED SPECIAL SETS: SEE NEXT PAGE OF DIGITAL PRODUCTS

 The most up-to-date version of our famous Hike the Cederberg map set in digital format.

-All our digital maps except freebies are now supplied in BOTH 250 dpi jpg format AND in PDF-for-document-distribution format – you'll receive both versions [free maps are only in jpg format].
-Pdfs might be password- and print-protected.
+Our digital maps are supplied in 300 dpi jpg format.
 Files are uploaded as a single Zip file.
-PLEASE BE PATIENT; LARGE FILES TAKE TIME TO LOAD
+PLEASE BE PATIENT; LARGE FILES TAKE TIME TO LOAD.
+Download size: 124Mb

 You will be allowed a maximum of two downloads per product [Zip file] purchased.